Ayanabbas786/Jarvis-desktop-assistant/README.md

  webbrowser,
  os,
  smtplib,
+ pyaudio

  The steps you need to do before you run:
  1. Install all the modules which are not installed.
- 2. In the "jarvis.py" file, change enter the email and its password from which you want to send emails in the sendEmail function.
+ 2. In the "jarvis.py" file, enter the email and its password from which you want to send emails in the sendEmail function.
  3. Change the path according to your system  in the if/elif statements.
  4. Add/Remove any condition according to your convenience.